Real-normalized differentials: limits on stable curves: Limits of zeroes of RN differentials

 Suppose $X_k$ is a sequence of smooth jet curves such that $C_k$ converge to a stable curve $C$, and that in this sequence the limit of the divisor of zeroes of $\Psi_k$ exists, as a collection of points of $C$, with multiplicity.
 Since the space of singular parts $\sigma_\ell$, considered up to scaling all of them at once by $\RR_+$, is compact, there exists a subsequence in which the singular parts $\lbrace\sigma_{\ell,k}\rbrace$, considered up to scaling by $\RR_+$, converge.
 Since the zeroes of a differential are preserved under such scaling, we can further rescale all singular parts in the sequence so that the singular parts themselves converge (not just up to scaling).
 Thus without loss of generality we can assume that the sequence of smooth jet curves $X_k$ converges to a stable jet curve $X$.
 Furthermore, since every such convergent sequence contains an admissible subsequence, without loss of generality for the rest of this section we will fix once and for all an admissible sequence $\lbrace X_k\rbrace=\lbrace X_{w_k,u_k,\us_k}\rbrace$ converging to $X$.
 By theorem~\ref{thm:limits} there exists a limit RN differential $\Psi$ on $C$, and our goal is to investigate the limits of zeroes of $\Psi_k$ on those components $C^v$ where $\Psi$ is identically zero.

 \begin{notat} By a {\em subcurve $D$ of a stable curve} $C$ we mean the combinatorial data of a subset of the set of irreducible components $C^v$ of $C$.
 Geometrically we think of $D$ as the union of the corresponding components, which in particular may be disconnected.
 The data of a subcurve $D\subset C$ then also defines subcurves $D_u\subset C_{u,\underline{0}}$ of nearby stable curves.
-We will call two subcurves of $C$ disjoint if no irreducible component of $C$ is contained in both of them --- in particular subcurves that we call disjoint may still intersect at the nodes. \end{notat} \begin{df} Given a sequence of meromorphic differentials $\nu_k$ on smooth curves $\lbrace C_k\rbrace$ converging to $C$, given a subcurve $D\subset C$, and a sequence of positive reals $\mu_k$, we say that {\em there exists a scale-$\mu$ limit of $\nu_k$ on a subcurve $D$} if for any $C^v\subset D$ there exists a not identically zero meromorphic differential $\nu^v$ on $C^v$, such that for any compact set $K\subset C^v\setminus\cup_{e\in E_v}\lbrace q_e\rbrace$, the sequence of differentials $\left.\mu_k\nu_k\right|_K$ converges to $\left.\nu^v\right|_K$.
+We will call two subcurves of $C$ disjoint if no irreducible component of $C$ is contained in both of them.
+In particular, subcurves that we call disjoint may still intersect at the nodes.